MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [x] C. Dataset `This is correct because datasets are essential components that provide the data used for training and evaluating models.`
 - [x] D. Module `This is correct because modules are building blocks that perform specific tasks, such as data preprocessing, model training, and evaluation, and can be added to the canvas.`

-## Q: Evaluating Classification Models
+## Q3: Evaluating Classification Models

 > Which metric can you use to assess the performance of a classification model?